Error

 This type can contain zero or more errors.
 This property returns the number of information carrying errors.

-: still an error, but without any specific information
+If Count is 0 then this is like None in Option: still an error, but without any specific information

 about the error.